SarvathSharma/Smart-Traffic-Control-System/README.md

 1. Grab videos of traffic intersections
 2. Analyze the density and patterns of the environment using Matlab
     1. Need to clean image and isolate vehicles on the road using foreground detection
-    2. Once cleaned, use Blob Analysis to detect and track vehicles
+    2. Once cleaned, use Blob Analysis/Kalman Filter to detect and track vehicles
-3. Write said data into a file and store it for reference
+3. Using a Queue ADT, store the values of the traffic density into a CSV file
-4. Using Python (TBD) analyze the video and output final parameters
+4. Using Python run the MATLAB script and display the graph of the traffic flow on the website
-5. Output will be in a GUI or just another data file (TBD)
+5. Using a server and host run the entire program instead of locally running it

 # Video Format